Greater-London-Authority/convert_upc/README.md

 - how total in- and out-flows in ONS’s current Admin-Based Population Estimates (ABPE)/Dynamic Population Model (DPM) estimates could be split into separate international and domestic flows.

+- how the Unattributable Population Change (UPC) component included in the rebased ONS mid-year estimate (MYE) population back series could be replaced with adjustments to a combination of international and domestic flows.

 ## Converting UPC in the rebased MYE series